vktiwary007/stock-curve/README.md

 # RealtimeStock

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8. <a href="https://iexcloud.io">Data provided by IEX Cloud</a>

 ## Development server